 2. Let the beets cool to room temperature (if you need to expedite this, plunge them into a bowl of ice water).
 To minimize the mess when cutting, peel the beets over the trash or compost container, then slice or chop them on a cutting board covered with wax paper.

-3. Place prepped beets (allow 1 medium beet per serving) in a parchment-lined baking dish and drizzle with a bit of olive oil.
+3. Arrange the prepped beets (allow 1 medium beet per serving) on a parchment-lined baking dish and drizzle with a bit of olive oil.
 Bake at 400º or 425º F oven for 20 to 30 minute or until tender to your liking.
 Stir once or twice during that time.

 4. Beets are nice roasted with other root vegetables, including carrots and sweet potatoes, as shown above.
 Simply cut into similar-size pieces and roast them at the same time combined with the beets.